-On July 1, 2020, the Company's board of directors approved the Existing Plan which permits the granting of incentive stock options, non-statutory stock options, stock appreciation rights, RSAs, RSUs and other stock-based awards to employees, directors, officers and consultants.
+On July 1, 2020, the Company's board of directors approved the Existing Plan which permits the granting of incentive stock options, nonstatutory stock options, stock appreciation rights, RSAs, RSUs and other stock-based awards to employees, directors, officers and consultants.
 On July 1, 2020, 3,529,412 shares of common stock were authorized for issuance under the Existing Plan.
 On September 16, 2020, the Company increased the number of shares of common stock authorized for issuance under the Existing Plan to 3,845,294.

 On September 16, 2020, the Company's stockholders approved the New Plan, which became effective upon the execution of the underwriting agreement in connection with the IPO.
 The number of shares available for future issuance under the New Plan is the sum of (1) 3,390,168 new shares of common stock, (2) 209,841 remaining shares of common stock reserved under the Existing Plan that became available for issuance upon the effectiveness of the New Plan and (3) the number of shares of common stock subject to outstanding awards under the Existing Plan when the New Plan became effective that thereafter expire or are forfeited, canceled, withheld to satisfy tax withholding or to purchase or exercise an award, repurchased by the Company or are otherwise terminated.
-At December 31, 2020, there were 2,941,509, shares available for future grant under the New Plan.
 The number of shares of common stock reserved for issuance under the New Plan will automatically increase on January 1 of each year, for a period of ten years, from January 1, 2021 continuing through January 1, 2030, by 5% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Company's board of directors.
+On January 1, 2022 the board of directors increased the number of common stock reserved for issuance under the New Plan by 1,434,934 shares.
+On January 1, 2022 the board of directors increased the number of common stock reserved for issuance under the New Plan by 1,923,697 shares.

 Furthermore, on September 16, 2020, the Company's stockholders approved the Employee Stock Purchase Plan ("ESPP"), which became effective upon the execution of the underwriting agreement in connection with the IPO.
 The maximum number of shares of common stock that may be issued under the ESPP will not exceed 362,000 shares of common stock, plus the number of shares of common stock that are automatically added on January 1st of each year for a period of up to ten years, commencing on the first January 1 following the IPO Date and ending on (and including) January 1, 2030, in an amount equal to the lesser of (i) one percent (1.0%) of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year, and (ii) 724,000 shares of common stock.
-No issuances have been made under the ESPP as of December 31, 2020.
+No shares were added to the ESPP in 2021, and no issuances have been made under the ESPP as of December 31, 2021.
+On January 1, 2022, the board of directors increased the number of common stock reserved for issuance under the ESPP by 384,739.